 Your EVP is your Employee Value Proposition.
 It's the unique set of benefits that your employees receive in return for offering their skills and experience to your business.

 Your EVP is what your company stands for and what makes your business unique.
 It's the sum of all the reasons that your people are proud and motivated to work there.
 This can be your company's vision, values or distinctive culture.

 It is crucial to make sure that your EVP is unique, relevant and exciting.
-A compelling and robust EVP will retain top performers and help attract top-notch external talent.
+Developing an employee value proposition that is compelling and robust will help you retain top performers and help attract top-notch external talent.

 Understand how your business is perceived

 Building your company culture as part of your EVP shouldn't solely come from the business leaders.
 This should come from everyone, including your team.
 They live and breathe your company and its values and will be able to help build your culture from the ground up.